HideUnderBush/HideUnderBush.github.io/_posts/2020-01-01-future-post.md

   - Deep Learning
 ---

 My recent posts can be found in [My blog](https://chloes-dl.com).
-I would start to write a series of notes of the famous [Deep Learning Book](https://books.google.com.hk/books/about/Deep_Learning.html?id=Np9SDQAAQBAJ&source=kp_book_description&redir_esc=y) written by Goodfellow.
+I would start to write a series of learning notes of the famous [Deep Learning Book](https://books.google.com.hk/books/about/Deep_Learning.html?id=Np9SDQAAQBAJ&source=kp_book_description&redir_esc=y) written by Goodfellow.
 I've almost done the reading part, but still need more time for summary and writing.